-May 11 is World Migratory Bird Day.
+May 11 and October 12 mark World Migratory Bird Day.

 Every year, one million waterbirds migrate from wintering grounds in the southern hemisphere to breeding grounds in the Arctic.
 Nearly all rely on the intertidal mudflats of China’s east coast to rest and refuel as they make these incredible journeys.
 These birds face many threats, not only from natural predators but increasingly from human-related activity.

-The Paulson Institute has been working closely with the Chinese government, academics, and NGOs to better understand the value of coastal wetlands and protect the important habitant for migratory birds.
+The Paulson Institute has been working closely with the Chinese government, academics, and NGOs to better understand the value of coastal wetlands and protect the important habitat for migratory birds.
 But the human-made threat of plastic pollution is still a pervasive problem, killing around a million seabirds every year through ingestion or entanglement.
 That’s why this year’s World Migratory Bird Day is focusing on plastic pollution.

 Plastic is one of the most widely used materials in the world.
 One million plastic drinking bottles are purchased every minute, while up to 5 trillion single-use plastic bags are used worldwide every year.
 In total, half of all plastic produced is designed to be used only once and then thrown away.
 This is despite the fact that plastic has a lifetime of 20 to 500 years.